 Here is the history directly from their site:

-Calico is an old West mining town that has been around since 1881 during the most significant silver strike in California.
-With its 500 mines, Calico produced over $20 million in silver ore over a 12-year span.
+Calico is an Old West mining town that has been around since 1881 during the most significant silver strike in California.
+With its 500 mines, Calico produced over $20 million in silver ore over 12 years.
 When silver lost its value in the mid-1890s, Calico lost its population.
-The miners packed up, loaded their mules and moved away, abandoning the town that once gave them a good living.
+The miners packed up, loaded their mules, and moved away, abandoning the town that once gave them a good living.
 It became a “ghost town.”

-The town is pretty massive, and my favorite part about it is the mountain behind that shows the name of the city, it is excellent for framing pictures of the old unique buildings.
-The town is a great representation of what life in the time period was like, but it also has a lot of modern additions; I mean, there is even Starbucks in on the old buildings.
-That being said, there were a lot of people here checking it out.
+The town is pretty massive, and my favorite part about it is the mountain behind that shows the city’s name.
+It is excellent for framing pictures of the old buildings.
+The town is an excellent representation of what life in the time period was like, but it also has a lot of modern additions; I mean, there is even Starbucks in one of the old buildings.

 Here are some of my favorite spots.